Craig Michael Kimbrel

 - Debut May 7, 2010

-After Billy Wagner retired, Kimbrel was anointed as the Braves' closer heading into the 2011 season.
+After Billy Wagner retired, Kimbrel was anointed the Braves' closer heading into 2011.
 Setting the tone for the season, he earned a save in his first two outings in his new role, facing the minimum 6 batters in 2 innings and striking out 5 of them.
 His excellence continued over the following months, as he set a rookie record by recording his 27th save before the All-Star break on July 7th, besting a mark established by Jonathan Papelbon in 2006.
 The National League record was 16, and he had surpassed that easily.
 He had successfully converted 27 of 32 opportunities at the time and was named the NL's Rookie of the Month for June, but it was his teammate, set-up man Jonny Venters who was selected for the Midsummer Classic.
-However, Kimbrel's name was later added to the NL roster as a replacement for Matt Cain.
+Kimbrel was later added to the NL roster as a replacement for Matt Cain.
 On August 23rd, he tied the rookie record set the previous year by Neftali Feliz by recording his 40th save of the year in a 5-4 win over the Chicago Cubs.
-He then set a new record on August 31st, preserving Derek Lowe's 3-1 win over the Washington Nationals.
-He was an obvious choice to be named the NL's Rookie of the Month for August, having notched 10 saves in as many opportunities, not allowed a run and struck out 23 batters in 12 2/3 innings.
+He set a new record on August 31st, preserving Derek Lowe's 3-1 win over the Washington Nationals.
+He was an obvious choice to be named the NL's Rookie of the Month for August, also picking up his first Delivery Man of the Month Award after having notched 10 saves in as many opportunities, not allowing a run and striking out 23 batters in 12 2/3 innings.
+Between June 14th and September 8th, he set a major league record with 38 consecutive scoreless appearances.
 He finished the year with 46 saves and a 2.10 ERA in 79 games, but faltered on the last day of the season, unable to hold a 3-2 9th-inning lead against the Philadelphia Phillies on September 28th as the Braves were passed by the St. Louis Cardinals for the wild card spot.
 Still, after the season he was honored with the 2011 National League Rookie of the Year Award.
 He was the first unanimous selection in the NL since Albert Pujols in 2001.
 The runner-up was Kimbrel's teammate, first baseman Freddie Freeman.

-Kimbrel continued to be dominant in 2012, as the Braves made a successful bid to return to the post-season, he kept his ERA around 1.00 all year and on September 26th, became only the fourth Braves pitcher to strike out four batters in an inning, performing the feat against the Miami Marlins in preseving a 3-0 lead in the 9th inning for his 40th save of the season.
+Kimbrel continued to be dominant in 2012, as the Braves made a successful bid to return to the postseason.
+Craig kept his ERA around 1.00 all year and on September 26th, became only the fourth Braves pitcher to strike out four batters in an inning, performing the feat against the Miami Marlins in preserving a 3-0 lead in the 9th inning for his 40th save of the season.
+Finishing the season strong, he won the Delivery Man of the Month Award in September.
 He finished the year 3-1, with a 1.01 ERA and a league-leading 42 saves, winning the 2012 Rolaids Relief Award while being named again to the All-Star team.
-Most impressively, he was the first pitcher in major league history to strike out over half of the batters he faced in a season, recording 116 K's in 62 2/3 innings and 231 batters faced, while giving up a ridiculous 27 hits and 14 walks in an utterly dominant performance.
+Most impressively, he was the first pitcher in major league history to strike out over half of the batters he faced in a season, recording 116 Ks in 62 2/3 innings and 231 batters faced, while giving up a ridiculous 27 hits and 14 walks in an utterly dominant performance.
 He pitched a perfect inning in the inaugural National League Wild Card Game, but did not record a save as the Braves were already trailing the St. Louis Cardinals, 6-3, when he took the mound in the top of the 9th inning and were unable to score any more runs.

 - 2011 NL Rookie of the Year Award